As a local business, you need to have a constant influx of leads to enable your business to be successful.

 As we discussed earlier.
 It’s the no1 ranking factor when it comes to getting into the local map results and generating new customers for your business.

-It’s not difficult or overly complicated to set up Google My business.
+It’s not difficult or overly complicated to set up Google Business Profile.
 But it still does trip up many people due to the constant changes Google makes to its GMB platform.

-TIP: You will need a Google account to create your GMB listing.
+TIP: You will need a Google account to create your Google Business Profile listing.

 If you don’t have a Google account then it’s the perfect opportunity to create it using your domain email for that extra professional touch.